 Patong is the first place I visit in Phuket.
 I will stay near the beach so I can walk there daily and enjoy the amazing sunsets that Phuket has to offer.
 Trust me, sunsets in Phuket are stunning.

 Patong is a good place to be if you are not looking for a very pacific place where nothing is going on.
-I have visited other beaches like: Kamala, Kata, Karon ad Kata Noi, and nothing is going on over there during nighttime.
+I have visited other beaches like: Kamala, Kata, Karon, and Kata Noi, and nothing is going on over there during nighttime.
 So unless you really don’t want to meet anyone and do exactly nothing, those places are not the best option for a long stay on the island. *please note this post was written during pandemic

 Patong has a lot of foreigners.
 Many of them are old and looking for cheap sex.
 That is the thing you will see in Bangla street, the party street in Patong where are all the bars with hookers and loud music.
 That is the crowdest place in Patong, but if that’s not your vibe you can always step away from it and enjoy the nearby streets or beach that has some improvised places where you can buy a drink and sit next to the sea.
 You can also enjoy beach walks as the area is pretty lit up.
 Those other beaches I mentioned before are not that great for a night walk as they are totally dark.

-The beach in Patong is long with many activities to be done.
+The beach in Patong is wide with many activities to be done.
 From parasailing (which I did for 800 bahts) to banana boats 500 baths each or renting a jetski.
 There are different parasailing operatours, Mine was the cheapest as you will find some asking 1200 baths for 5 minutes in the air.
 At first, I was very excited about doing it, but I can tell you already that the thing is not that exciting as it seems.